MarchioriRH/MarchioriRH/README.md

 ### Hi there 👋
+ 🌱 I am two subjects away from receiving my degree in "University Technician in Application Development".
+In this repository, I will be saving my personal projects and those of the different courses that I complete.

 <!--
 **MarchioriRH/MarchioriRH** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.